parmarmanas097-lang/manasdemo/README.md

 # manasdemo
-this is my first git  repositry
+this is my first git  repositry. author - Manas parmar